 Welcome to Howard History, a repository for the Robert E. Howard-related writings of Rob Roehm.
-Click on Blog to see what’s new, or use the Pages menu to navigate from the old (Roehm’s Bibliography) to the new (Howard History), or the Categories menu to browse.
-Use the Search bar to find something more specific.
+Click on Blog to see what’s new, or use the Pages menu to navigate from the old (Roehm’s Bibliography) to the recent (Howard History).
+You can also use the Categories menu to browse or the Search bar to find something more specific.
 What you’re looking for is there, but if you’re curious about why this page is here, read on.

 Why Howard History?

 In 2002 (or thereabouts) I joined a Yahoo! email group moderated by Dennis McHaney called “The Inner Circle.”
 This was a place where the big name fans of Robert E. Howard discussed all manner of topics: from biography to publishing, from typescripts to travel.

 I had recently rediscovered Howard while searching for something that the boys in my English 10 classes might actually read.
 I remembered my own reading at that age and went to the bookstore.
 The only Howard on the shelves were a few editions of the 7-volume “Robert E. Howard Library” put out by Baen Publishing.
 I snatched them up, devoured them, and went back for more.

 When I was told that the remaining volumes in the series were out of print, I was confused.
 I’d never heard that before.
 The salesclerk suggested I try one of two locations on the still fairly new “Internet”: abebooks and eBay.
 Once I started looking for Howard online, collecting his works became an obsession which eventually led me to The Inner Circle.
 I “eavesdropped” for a while, building my collection and acquiring some knowledge, but didn’t join the conversation until September 14, 2003: